- 4-hour rush available for Thai National ID Card

 Because the Thai National ID Card is a controlled-vocabulary registry document, its journey into Samoan is less an act of writing and more an act of disciplined mapping — which is what this page lays out.
-Whether the file sits inside an LTR visa application, a BOI investment dossier, a foreign-buyer condo deal or a cross-border succession, our in-house MFA-accepted translator on our in-house panel delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; the rest of this brief is structured the way our case managers structure a file: scope, price, calendar, intake, QA, MFA, embassy, courier — in that order.
+Whether the file sits inside an LTR visa application, a BOI investment dossier, a foreign-buyer condo deal or a cross-border succession, the file is drafted by MFA-accepted translator on our in-house panel working in-house, to the standard the Thai MFA, the Bangkok embassy and the destination registry each apply in turn; the rest of this page is a working brief: day-by-day calendars, quotation criteria, name-spelling rules and a checklist you can hand to whoever has signing authority on your file.

-Our Samoan desk has handled thousands of Thai National ID Card cases for purposes ranging from notarized true copies, identity verification, banking abroad.
+Our Samoan desk handles Thai National ID Card cases week in, week out, for purposes ranging from identity verification, notarized true copies, banking abroad.
 Each case is logged, dual-reviewed and quality-controlled against the standards published by the Department of Consular Affairs and the destination authority.
-Below you will find authoritative pricing, a step-by-step legalisation workflow, regional notes specific to Samoan reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated Thai National ID Card.
+The sections below cover process order, Samoan regional practice, preparation checklists, and terminology for your Thai National ID Card.

 Why a specialist Samoan translator matters for Thai National ID Card